 Like standard IRAs, potential tax benefits vary depending on your account type.
 If you have a Self-Directed Traditional IRA, you can lower your income tax owed when you contribute to your account.
 If you have a Self-Directed Roth IRA, you pay taxes upfront, but you can take out your earnings tax-free in retirement.

 Yes!
 All IRAs must be held by a regulated custodian.
 A Self-Directed IRA custodian is responsible for administering the retirement account and holding custody of the IRA’s assets.
-Visit The Guidelines on How To Choose the Right SDIRA Custodian.
+Read our guidelines on how to choose the right SDIRA Custodian to learn more.

-In addition to annual contributions, you may also transfer or roll over all – of a portion of – your funds from an existing qualified retirement account such as an IRA or 401(k).
+In addition to annual contributions, you may also transfer or roll over all or of a portion of your funds from an existing qualified retirement account, such as an IRA or 401(k).

 You are not required to establish an LLC to invest in an alternative asset.
 Depending on your specific investments’ needs, establishing a Self-Directed IRA LLC may be beneficial.
 An IRA LLC enables you to invest your retirement money directly into the investment of your choice without having to contact your custodian for your everyday transactions.
 IRA LLCs are optimized for transaction-heavy investments, such as real estate rentals and fix-and-flips.

 As a self-directed account holder, you do not need to file an annual tax return.
 However, each year you must provide your SDIRA custodian with the fair market value (FMV) of your account.
-Visit IRS Tax Tips for Retirement Accounts for more information.
+Read our IRS tax tips for retirement accounts for more information.

 Your self-directed retirement account would likely owe taxes if it generated business or trade income that is not related to the tax-exempt purpose of the IRA (Unrelated Business Income Tax) or when debt is leveraged to purchase an asset with your IRA (Unrelated Debt Financed Income).